 What can you fit in a 40 foot container?

 If you have a bigger house (more than 3 bedrooms) , plus require more room for extras such as bikes or even cars, then you’ll probably need a bigger container – and a 40 foot container is probably best to start with.

 Smaller overseas removal shipments – Groupage or sharing a shipping container

-If you only have a few things to transport, perhaps you are flying some goods over with you and then shipping over less important belongings, then you can share a shipment which is a very cost-effective way to transport goods.
+If you only have a few things to transport, perhaps you are flying some goods over with you and then shipping over less important belongings, then you can share a shipment which is a very cost-effective method for international removals.
 This sharing is also called “groupage” shipping.

-Groupage does tend to take longer than sole-use shipping as there are extra stops to make to collect and safely pack everyone’s belongings.
+Groupage does tend to take longer than sole-use shipping as there are extra stops to make to collect and safely pack everyone’s belongings for removals overseas.